Lyons (ACT)

 Population growth drivers in Lyons are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Lyons's population is around 3,332 as of Nov 2025.
-This reflects an increase of 61 people since the 2021 Census, which reported a population of 3,271 people.
-The change is inferred from the estimated resident population of 3,273 from the ABS in June 2024 and an additional 37 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,474 persons per square kilometer.
-Overseas migration contributed approximately 76.9% of overall population gains during recent periods.
+Lyons's population was approximately 3,271 people according to the 2021 Census.
+As of Nov 2025, it is around 3,332 people, reflecting an increase of 61 individuals (1.9%) since the Census date.
+This change is inferred from the estimated resident population of 3,273 as of June 2024 and an additional 37 validated new addresses since the Census date.
+Lyons's population density is approximately 1,474 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Lyons's growth rate of 1.9% since the Census positions it within 2.5 percentage points of the SA3 area (4.4%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 76.9% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, with 2022 as a base.
-Based on demographic trends, Lyons is expected to increase by 271 persons to 2041, reflecting an increase of 6.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Based on demographic trends and latest annual ERP population numbers, Lyons is expected to increase by approximately 271 persons to reach around 3,643 people by 2041, reflecting a total increase of 6.4% over the 17-year period.

 Frequently Asked Questions - Population